-SK Telecom encourages the CEO and executives to hold stocks so that management's interests and shareholders' interests do not conflict, aiming for responsible management activities based on mid- and long-term performance.
-As of March 2018, the CEO of SK Telecom held 1,000 shares through self-determined investment, and through the resolution at the 33rd General Shareholders' Meeting in March 2017, Jung Ho Park, CEO of SK Telecom, was granted a total of 66,504 share purchasing options over three years.
-As of the end of 2017, the total stocks held by the CEO are 18.02 times the salary.
+SK Telecom encourages the CEO and executives to hold stocks so that management's interests may be completely aligned with shareholders' interests, aiming for responsible management activities based on midand long-term performance.
+As of March 2018, the CEO of SK Telecom held 1,000 shares through self-determined investment, and through the resolution at the 33rd General Shareholders' Meeting in March 2017, Jung Ho Park, CEO of SK Telecom, was granted a total of 66,504 stock options over three years.
+As of March 2018, the total stocks held by the CEO are 18.02 times of the salary.

-As of December 2017, the Korean government does not have a government stake in SK Telecom.
-In relation to the owner & family ownership, Chey Tae-won holds 100 shares of SK Telecom in person, and he also serves as the representative director of SK Corp., the largest share-holder.
-Chey Tae-won holds 23.4% of stake in SK Corp., which has a 25.22% stake in SK Telecom.
+As of December 2017, the Korean government does not hold any stake of SK Telecom.
+In relation to the owner & family ownership, Chey Taewon holds 100 shares of SK Telecom in person, and he also serves as the representative director of SK Holdings, the largest shareholder of SK Telecom.
+Chey Tae-won holds 23.40% of stake in SK Holdings, which has a 25.22% stake in SK Telecom.

-Performing Responsible Management Centered on the Board of Directors
+Performing Responsible Management Centered on the Board